yufangzhang/terraform-azure-modules/README.md

 ### To do
+- Parameterize Terraform configuration files
-terraform.state should better be saved on backend (s3/azurerm, etc)
+- Backend terraform.state should better be saved on backend (s3/azurerm, etc)